phluid61/ruby-experiments/to_bool/README.md

 `Bool(o)`
 ---------

-Converts _o_ to a boolean, using the same logic as `if o`.
+Converts _o_ to a boolean, using the same logic as `o ? true : false`.

 `Object.to_bool`
 ----------------

-Converts the object to a boolean, using the same logic as `if o`.
+Converts the object to a boolean, using the same logic as `o ? true : false`.

 `Object.to_b`
 -------------